MPowerKit/Navigation/readme.md

 #### IRegion

+To use ```IRegion``` object just inject it to your region view ot it's viewmodel and then you will have the control over your region stack.

 This interface is registered as scoped service.
 It means that each region holder contains it's own ```IRegion``` object which can be injected into each region view it holds.
 This object is responsible for navigation inside the region it describes.

 Each region has it's region stack and ```CurrentView```.
 Region stack is just ```Grid``` with children.
 So it means that all of region views are currently attached to the visual tree but only one is visible.
 Visible region view is ```CurrentView```.

-This interface has 7 main methods:
+This interface describes 7 main methods:
 1. ```NavigationResult ReplaceAll(string viewName, INavigationParameters? parameters);```
 Replaces entire region stack, calls all implemented aware interfaces and pushes new region view to the region holder.
 2. ```NavigationResult Push(string viewName, INavigationParameters? parameters);```